StarRocks/starrocks/docs/en/administration/FE_configuration.md

 - Type: Long
 - Unit: Seconds
 - Is mutable: Yes
-- Description: The minimum interval between AutoVacuum operations on the same partition.
+- Description: The minimum interval between AutoVacuum operations on the same partition in a shared-data cluster.
 - Introduced in: v3.1.0

 ##### lake_autovacuum_grace_period_minutes